hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/11-web-development/index.md

 - iterations
+    - types
         - `for` loop
             - how
                 - loops through a block of code, given number of times
                     - until condition is broken
                 - requires 3 expressions
                     - a declared variable
                     - expression to evaluvated
                         - at start maybe omitted
                         - at end, increment value ( of declared variable)
                 - incrementing variable at end is optional
                 - loop continues
                     - until condition is met
                     - forever
                 - if evaluvate statement omitted
                     - `break` must be included
                     - to exit the loop
         - `while`
             - test condition at beginning
             - executes block if condition is true
             - may never be executed
         - `do ... while`
             - test condition at end
             - executes block even if condition is false
             - always executed, atleast once (first time, before checking condition)
+    - `break` statements
+        - to break about a loop / switch-case
+        - the loop stops
+        - code outside is then executed

 - operators
     - logical operators